ergoplatform/ergodocs/docs/dev/scs/syntax.md

 Key concepts of ErgoScript related to the UTXO model include:

-- **Box**: A [Box](box.md) is essentially a UTXO in Ergo and can store data across up to ten [registers](registers.md).
+- **Box**: A `Box` is essentially a UTXO in Ergo and can store data across up to ten registers.
 Like Bitcoin, Ergo transactions consume one or more existing boxes (represented by the `INPUTS` array) and produce one or more new boxes (represented by the `OUTPUTS` array).
 - **UTXO-Specific Constructs**: ErgoScript incorporates constructs like `Box`, `INPUTS`, and `OUTPUTS` that are specific to the UTXO model.
-A comprehensive list of these constructs can be found [here](https://github.com/ScorexFoundation/sigmastate-interpreter/blob/develop/docs/LangSpec.md).
+The [LangSpec.md](https://github.com/ScorexFoundation/sigmastate-interpreter/blob/develop/docs/LangSpec.md) document provides a comprehensive list of these constructs.
 - **Turing Completeness**: Although ErgoScript is not Turing complete, you can still build Turing complete applications, as detailed in [this peer-reviewed paper](https://arxiv.org/pdf/1806.10116v1.pdf).

 ### ErgoScript Syntax Overview